All members of the 11th Floor Writers recognize and uphold the central principle that success for each of us equals success for all of us.

 - We have a rotating chair.
 It is the chair’s responsibility to:

-- Chair the meeting: ensures that it starts on time and all submissions are critiqued within the allotted time; ensures that members follow the workshop critique rules and keeps the meeting focused
+- Chair the meeting: ensures that it starts on time and all submissions are critiqued within the allotted time; ensures that members follow the workshop critique guidelines and keeps the meeting focused.

 - Members should let the chair know if they cannot attend a meeting.
 They have the option to provide feedback via email or at a future meeting.
 If unable to attend, they are under no obligation to provide feedback.

-- Submissions should be 20 pages or under and follow a standard format (double-spaced, pages numbered) using Microsoft Word.
+- Submissions should be 20 pages or under and follow a standard format (double-spaced, pages numbered, 12 point Times New Roman font or a similar font) using Microsoft Word or Google Docs.

-- Members are expected to follow rules, be honest in their critiques and respectful at all times.
+- Members are expected to follow these guidelines, be honest in their critiques and be respectful at all times.

 - Members share resources and information related to writing throughout the month.

-- Suggests possible ways to improve a submission
+- Suggests constructive ways to improve a submission

 The Critique Process